 Trauma Recovery (PTSD)

 Why Choose Rogers

-Rogers’ Dr. Mark Rossing, medical director OCD and anxiety adult residential care, explains the questions clinicians should ask to determine if a person is struggling with OCD.
+Patients with OCD will often seek reassurance.
+Rogers’ Dr. Mark Rossing, medical director OCD and anxiety adult residential care, shares the best ways to respond.

 Mental Health Resources